LiberTEM/LiberTEM/docs/source/app/amorphous.rst

 :meth:`~libertem.api.Context.create_radial_fourier_analysis` and
 :class:`~libertem.analysis.radialfourier.RadialFourierAnalysis` allows to
 calculate more than one bin at a time and influence the number of orders that are calculated.
-It relies on the sparse matrix back-end for MaskJob and allows to calculate many orders for many bins at once with acceptable efficiency.
+It relies on the sparse matrix back-end for :code:`ApplyMasksUDF` and allows to calculate many orders for many bins at once with acceptable efficiency.

 Having a fine-grained analysis with many orders calculated as a function of